San Antonio Spurs Logo

 San Antonio, Texas, U.S.

-In 1973, it was decided to put up the club for sale.
-The deal between the owners and a group of San Antonio investors included a 3-year option to buy the franchise outright, after which it would revert to Dallas again.
-In San Antonio, the Chaps at first got a cowboy-arrow-like name, “Gunslinger.”
-However, before they played a game, the name was changed to Spurs to achieve the regional status and, thus, attract more fans.
-Actually, “Spurs” is a tribute to the history of Texas and the entire Wild West.
-The cowboy theme is extremely popular in the western part of the United States.
+In 1973, it was decided to sell the club.
+The deal between the owners and a group of investors from San Antonio included a 3-year option to purchase the franchise, after which it would return to Dallas.
+In San Antonio, the “Chaps” initially received the cowboy name “Gunslinger,” reminiscent of an arrow.
+However, even before they played a single game, the name was changed to “Spurs” to gain regional status and thus attract more fans.
+In fact, “Spurs” is a tribute to the history of Texas and the entire Wild West.
+The cowboy theme is incredibly popular in the western part of the US.

-After moving to San Antonio, the Spurs radically changed the style of the game, starting to promote so-called schoolyard basketball, which brought them both victory and popularity.
-As a result, the Spurs became one of the most profitable teams in its league, and in 1976, they joined the NBA.
+After moving to San Antonio, the “Spurs” radically changed their playing style, promoting so-called schoolyard basketball, which brought them both victory and popularity.
+As a result, the “Spurs” became one of the most profitable teams in their league and joined the NBA in 1976.

 Meaning and History